 - 5. If attached, peel the lower EMI shield off the bottom edge of the display panel. - 6.
-Using a torx T10 screwdriver, push the tape aside and remove two screws from the left side panel mounting bracket.
-Repeat for the other side.
+Using a torx T10 screwdriver, remove two screws from the left side panel mounting bracket. - 7.
+Using a torx T10 screwdriver, push the tape aside and remove the two mounting screws from the right side panel bracket as shown below.

-7. Peel back the tape where shown below, and disconnect the two white inverter-to-display cable connectors.
+8. Peel back the tape where shown below, and disconnect the two inverter-to-display cable connectors.